Paralympian Popow: Germany behind on disability sport – DW – 12/03/2024

 Inclusivity breeds success

-Popow's travels have led him to believe that countries who do well at the Paralympics are usually doing well with inclusivity of the disabled back at home.
+Popow's travels have led him to believe that countries that do well at the Paralympics usually do well with the inclusivity of the disabled back at home.
 Germany finished a disappointing 11th in the 2024 Paralympics medals table.
-Popow believes he has an inkling why.
+Popow believes he has a clue why.

 "Grassroot sports in Germany are not improving the way they need to improve," he told DW.
 Federal government research in 2022 suggested more than half of disabled people in Germany avoided sports.
 Part of the reason could be 90% of all playing fields and gymnasiums were not barrier free.
 Meanwhile, insurance companies often do not cover medical devices for sports.